thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ### 2. Overall prediction quality of further traffic signs
 *Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).*

 The overall results were surprisingly bad!
-The model was able to correctly guess 3 of the 7 traffic signs, which gives an accuracy of only 43%.
+The model was able to correctly guess only 3 of the 7 traffic signs, which gives an accuracy of only 43%.

 What was possibly going on is explained in more detail in the next section.